 Currently, Hyperice only ships within the United States and Canada.
 Their shipments are fulfilled by FedEx or UPS in the US, and by Puralator in Canada.
 Here are the estimated shipping times for those locations:

 - US: 8–12 business days

 - Canada: 7–10 business days

 If you wish to return your Hyperice product, you have 30 days to do so.
 Make sure you have your original order number, or else you cannot be issued a refund.
 If you’re having trouble finding it, you can contact the Hypercare Team.

-Only items purchased directly from their website can be returned to Hyperice.
+I’ll note here in this Hyperice review that only items purchased directly from their website can be returned.
 There is also a 10% restocking fee if your package has been used or opened.
 They also do not cover any shipping costs for returns.

 Once received, you should get your refund within 2–3 business days.

 I hope you enjoyed reading this Hyperice review.
 For any more questions, you can contact the brand directly by using any of these methods:

 Hyperice’s response hours are Monday to Friday, 9 AM–5 PM, EST.